 7. Stop stressing over the small things.

 Did you forget to buy decaf coffee?
-Are you afraid that you guest will notice where the puppy chewed the end of the chair cushion?
+Are you afraid that your guests will notice where the puppy chewed the end of the chair cushion?
 Those things are just a part of life, move on and enjoy the visit.

 8. Stop losing sleep worrying about what you haven’t finished on your to-do list.